Alexander1987/Icarus-cgminer/README.md

 # Icarus-cgminer

-# Currently ony works up to Raspi Buster OS
+# Currently only works up to Raspberry Pi Buster OS

 cgminer for BlockErupters and Bitmain USBs